 - Students learn to use STATA software for impact assessment.

 - Students learn to critically compare the different methods, their strengths and weaknesses and think about what is the best (combination) of methods in specific situations.

-There are five exercises in the course, one on design of an impact assessment, and four on use of different impact assessment methods.
+There are four exercises in the course on use of different impact assessment methods.
 Each method and exercise is introduced through a lecture.
 The students then spend two weeks on completing each of the exercises.
 The course has a "learning by doing" philosophy and the students can seek help from the teacher when they face challenges.
 For each of the data exercises, the students have to inspect a data set and select the relevant variables for their analysis.
 Towards the end of the course the students are asked to compare the different methods, their strengths and weaknesses and consider how they may be combined to get further insights.

 ECN201 Econometrics, STAT100 Statistics, basic knowledge of STATA.

 Compulsory participation in exercises.
 Four compulsory exercises must have been submitted and accepted (quality check) before a candidate can take the exam.
 Exercises are valid until the next time the course is offered and for re-examination.

 Final written in-class examination (3,5 hours) accounts for 100% of the grade.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)